-- □ Remove the three securing screws of the system board tray and I/O bracket - ☐ Push the I/O bracket outward from the case to remove it. - ☐ To remove the system board and the tray, pull the lever so that it rotates toward you.
+- Remove the three screws that secure the system board I/O bracket.
+Remove the two screws that secure the system board to the system chassis. - ☐ Push the I/O bracket outward from the case to remove it. - ☐ To remove the system board and the tray, pull the lever so that it rotates toward you.